bmandog01085/MarkdownProject/README.md

 # MarkdownProject

 ## Description
-This is my markdown project with a few topics about me.
+My name is Brendan Graham and this is my markdown project with a few topics about me.

 ## About Me